When diagnosed in 1967, I was a junior lab technician in the Pharmacology research laboratory at the Veterinary College in Guelph, Ontario, Canada.

 Recall the history of the society of the times – most people worked in agriculture, factories or service.
 There was no concern for the “unwashed masses;” if they didn’t work, they didn’t eat.
 So these people had to recover or starve.

 Those who could afford care and treatment “declined progressively.”
 Miracle treatments of the day were mercury, arsenic, and some blood letting!
-The system was entrenched in the myth of alchemy and didn’t consider the possible negative side effects of untested chemicals.
+The system was entrenched in the myth of alchemy and was ignorant of negative side effects of chemicals.

 FACT – Recent papers by Romberg(2004), LeBolt (2004) and Patti (2003), observe that lack of movement and toxic drug side effects are far more damaging than the disease process.
 Negative side effects are ignored or explained away as more symptoms.